aiven/aiven-docs/docs/platform/concepts/service-power-cycle.md

 -   All virtual machine(s) of the service will be **removed** from the public cloud.
--   The service information and configuration will be stored on Aiven Platform, while service data will be lost if there\'s no backup available .
+-   The service information and configuration will be stored on Aiven Platform, while service data will be lost if there's no backup available .
 -   If the service has **time-based** or **PITR (point in time recovery)** backups, they will be kept on Aiven Platform.
 The